nickrobison/nickrobison-www/tmpl/blog/2013-12-10-sermon-not-as-the-world-gives.md

-In listening to the audio the first thing that struck me was 'man, do I talk fast'.
-As one of my friends so elegantly put it.
-'You need to reign in the tongue racehorses that pull your mental chariot'.
+In listening to the audio the first thing that struck me was &#8216;man, do I talk fast&#8217;.
+As one of my friends so elegantly put it. &#8216;You need to reign in the tongue racehorses that pull your mental chariot&#8217;.
 So, apologies for the extremely rapid pace of the dialogue.
-I'm working on that.
+I&#8217;m working on that.

-You can get the audio <a title="Peace - Audio" href="http://s3.amazonaws.com/churchplantmedia-cms/emmanuel_anglican_church/nick_robison_peace.mp3" target="_blank">here</a> and the slides are available [here][1] (which you may want to follow along with, as there's a bit of artwork involved).
+You can get the audio <a title="Peace - Audio" href="http://s3.amazonaws.com/churchplantmedia-cms/emmanuel_anglican_church/nick_robison_peace.mp3" target="_blank">here</a> and the slides are available [here][1] (which you may want to follow along with, as there&#8217;s a bit of artwork involved).